 - 1. At a minimum, management will conduct one (1) airport-wide shift bid for all employees on an annual basis ("the annual shift bid").
 At airports where management conducts only one (1) airport-wide shift bid in a year, management must follow the process in Section D.2. when filling vacant shift bid lines.
-At airports where management conducts more than one (1) airport-wide shift bid in a year, management is not required to follow the process in Section D.2. when filling vacant shift bid lines. - 2.
+At airports where management conducts more than one (1) airport-wide shift bid in a year, management is not required to follow the process in Section D.2. when filling vacant shift bid in a year, management is not required to follow the process in Section D.2. when filling vacant shift bid lines. - 2.
 When filling a vacant shift bid line outside of the annual bid process, all employees will be given the opportunity to bid on that shift bid line.
-Selection will be made in accordance with Section D.10.i.
+Selection will be made in accordance with Section D.10.h.
 The shift bid line vacated by the selected employee may also be filled in this manner.
 Any subsequent vacated shift bid lines will be filled at the discretion of management. - 3.
 Management retains the discretion to conduct shift bids more frequently based on operational needs.
-When management determines that operational needs require an additional bid (e.g. due to a change in airline schedule), the additional bids may be restricted to specific terminals. - 4.
+When management determines that operational needs require an additional bid, (e.g. due to a change in airline schedule), the additional bids may be restricted to specific terminals. - 4.
 Management at each airport will conduct a separate shift bid for each workgroup, i.e., Transportation Security Officers (TSOs), Lead Transportation Security Officers (LTSOs), Behavior Detection Officers (BDOs), and Security Training Instructors (STIs). - 5.
 Trial period employees may be restricted from choosing a shift for ninety (90) days from their date of hire.
 Exceptions to this ninety (90) day restriction will be approved locally by the Federal Security Director (FSD) or designee. - 6.
-Based on operational need, TSA management may require employees to bid shifts based on qualification, gender, and documented medical restrictions.
+The annual shift bid will be applied to all work locations at an airport.
+Where locations are designated in the bid line, it is acceptable to include bid lines for positions that will "float" from one location to another (i.e., leave relief, Playbook, etc.). - 7.
+A shift bid notification for the annual shift bid will be posted electronically and on official bulletin boards for a minimum of thirty (30) days in advance of the annual shift bid.
+This notification will include the dates when the annual shift bid will be conducted and the date of implementation. - 8.
+Management will post annual shift bid lines and the seniority list a minimum of one (1) pay period prior to the first day of the annual shift bid.
+Management at each airport will designate a location for posting and will make reasonable efforts to distribute the document electronically.
+Complete listings of employees and shift bids are Sensitive Security Information (SSI) and will be restricted appropriately.